TBeijen/tbnl-hugo/content/post/2022-02-07-eks-ips-secondary-cidr-private-natgw.md

 In a lot of organizations there is not just one VPC.
 The networking landscape might be a combination of:

 * Multiple AWS accounts and VPCs in one or more regions
-* Datacenters
+* Data centers
 * Office networks
 * Peered services, like DBaaS from providers other than AWS

 There are [many ways](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/welcome.html) to connect VPCs and other networks.
-The larger the CIDR block is that needs to be routable from outside the VPC, the more likely it becomes that there is overlap.
+The larger the CIDR range is that needs to be routable from outside the VPC, the more likely it becomes that there is overlap.

-As a result, in larger organizations, individual AWS accounts are typically provided a VPC with a relatively small CIDR block, that fits in the larger networking plan.
-To still have 'lots of ips', AWS VPCs [can be configured with](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#VPC_Sizing) with secondary CIDR blocks.
+As a result, in larger organizations, individual AWS accounts are typically provided a VPC with a relatively small CIDR range, that fits in the larger networking plan.
+To still have 'lots of ips', AWS VPCs [can be configured with](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#VPC_Sizing) with secondary CIDR ranges.

 This solves the IP space problem, however does not by itself solve the routing problem.
-The secondary CIDR block would still need to be unqiue in the total networking landscape to be routable from outside the VPC.
-This could not be a problem if workloads in the secondary CIDR _only_ need to connect to resources within the VPC.
-But this very often is not the case.
+The secondary CIDR range would still need to be unique in the total networking landscape to be routable from outside the VPC.
+This could not be an actual problem if workloads in the secondary CIDR _only_ need to connect to resources within the VPC but this very often is not the case.

 Quite recently AWS introduced [Private NAT gateways](https://aws.amazon.com/blogs/networking-and-content-delivery/how-to-solve-private-ip-exhaustion-with-private-nat-solution/) which, together with custom networking, are options to facilitate routable EKS pods in secondary CIDR ranges.